-The Sapphire Reserve was released over one year ago to a salivating public.
+The Chase Sapphire Reserve was released over one year ago to a salivating public.
 That means many of you are looking at whether or not the $450 a year card is worth keeping open, and if it’s not, what exactly your best play might be.

 Today I’m going to discuss a process of evaluating whether or not the Sapphire Reserve is worth holding onto for a second year.
 Placing value on some benefits can be subjective, so adjust as you see fit, and please share your perspective in the comments to help all our readers perform their own cost/benefit analysis.

 In a future post, I’ll discuss options and actions you can take depending on the outcome of your cost/benefit analysis–downgrading, canceling, or keeping it open.